Skip to main content

 Developer use cases

-4. Base64 Encoder / Decoder
+4. Base64 Encoder and Decoder

-Base64 is everywhere—auth headers, data URLs, and file encoding.
+Base64 is everywhere: auth headers, data URLs, and file encoding.
 When you need to encode or decode quickly, a Base64 tool is indispensable.
 Ours works in both directions with a single toggle.

 Where Base64 shows up